DerienFe/martyns_playlists/party_tunes.md

 * 6) Charlie XCX - 1999
 * 8) Sam Fender - Hypersonic Missiles
 * 9) Flume - You and me

-^comment: way too 90s.
-We need some Queen B and 50cent

 * 10) MIA – Paper PlanesD
 * 11) Linkin Park - In the end
 * 12) vanessa carlton - 1000 miles.